djpasseyjr/interfere/paper/paper.md

 ---
 # Summary

 The vision of Interfere is simple: What if we used high quality scientific models to benchmark causal prediction tools?
 Randomized experimental data and counterfactuals are essential for testing methods that attempt to infer causal relationships from data, but obtaining such datasets can be expensive and difficult.
 Mechanistic models are commonly developed to simulate scenarios and predict the response of systems to interventions across economics, neuroscience, ecology, systems biology and other areas [@brayton_frbus_2014; @izhikevich_large-scale_2008; @banks_parameter_2017; @baker_mechanistic_2018].
-Because these models are painstaking calibrated with the real world, they have the ability to generate diverse and complex synthetic counterfactual data that are characteristic of the real processes they emulate.
-Interfere offers the first steps towards this vision by combining (1) a general interface for simulating the effect of interventions on dynamic simulation models, (2) a suite of predictive methods and cross validation tools, and (3) an [initial benchmark data set](https://drive.google.com/file/d/19_Ha-D8Kb1fFJ_iECU62eawbeuCpeV_g/view?usp=sharing) of dynamic counterfactual scenarios.
+Because these models are painstakingly calibrated with the real world, they have the ability to generate diverse and complex synthetic counterfactual data that are characteristic of the real processes they emulate.
+Interfere offers the first steps towards this vision by combining (1) a general interface for simulating the effect of interventions on dynamic simulation models, (2) a suite of predictive methods and cross validation tools, and (3) an [extensible benchmark data set](https://drive.google.com/file/d/19_Ha-D8Kb1fFJ_iECU62eawbeuCpeV_g/view?usp=sharing) of dynamic counterfactual scenarios see Figure \ref{fig:sixty_models}.

 ![Three-dimensional trajectories of sixty scenarios simulated with the Interfere package.
-All models depicted are either differential equations or discrete time difference equations.
-The trajectory in blue represents the natural behavior of the system and the red depicts how the system responds to an intervention.
+The models simulated here are either differential equations or discrete time difference equations.
+For each system, the trajectory in blue represents the natural behavior of the system and the red depicts how the system responds to a specified intervention.
 Many of the models pictured have more than three dimensions (in such cases, only the three dimensions of the trajectory with the highest variance are shown).
 These sixty scenarios make up the [Interfere Benchmark 1.1.1](https://drive.google.com/file/d/19_Ha-D8Kb1fFJ_iECU62eawbeuCpeV_g/view?usp=sharing) for